codingMustache/codingMustache/README.md

 ## Joke of the Day

-R.I.P. boiled water.
-You will be mist.
+How do you organize a space party?
+You planet.

 ## Daily Trivia

-What does GHz stand for?
+What does CPU stand for?
- 1. Gigahertz
+ 1. Central Processing Unit
- 2. Gigahatz
+ 2. Central Processor Unit
- 3. Gigahetz
+ 3. Computer Personal Unit
- 4. Gigahotz
+ 4. Central Process Unit

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  Central Processing Unit
 </details>